 Our goal is to let people experience the wonderful alpaca up close and personal and we love seing sparkles in our visitors eyes when they do!

-Alpaca walking is an activity that suits everyone, as long as you can walk a relatively easy path in the woods (expect some up- and downhill).
+Alpaca walking is an activity that suits everyone, as long as you can walk a relatively easy path in the farm lands (expect some up- and downhill).
 The alpacas are never in a hurry, meaning that we’re not walking very far!

 The alpacas are mild, curious and friendly.
 They are not agressive and never bite or anything alike.